Charles E W Bean, Diaries, AWM38 3DRL 606/47/1 - June 1916 - Part 5

 interview men after a fight -

-in fact it looks as if the war
+in fact it looks as if the War

-Office had decided that publicily
+Office had decided that publicity

 cd do no harm after the